Nigeria: Security forces rescue nearly 200 hostages | DW | 08.10.2021

 He added that the 187 rescued hostages, including women and children, had spent weeks in captivity.

-As part of its effort to disrupt bandit activities, the government last month shut down telecoms services in Zamfara and other states.
+As part of its efforts to disrupt bandit activities, the government last month shut down telecoms services in Zamfara and other states.

 The military announced last week that it had "neutralized" nearly 300 criminals during the security operations.